mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 So we enabled this *replica set to use authentication*, and the *key file authentication* is fine, because we already created our *key file*.
 We're going to share the same *key file in this setup*, since all the *MongoD instances are running on the same virtual machine*.
 But in a real production environment, *X509 certificates* would be the way to go.
 Having a *shared password like the key file, when shared across multiple machines, increases the risk of that file being compromised*, so just keep that in mind.

-Here I'm just initiating the config server replica set.

-And here I just use the local host exception to create our super user.

-So now I'm just going to authenticate as the super user.
+Here I'm just *initiating the config server replica set*.
+And here I just use the *local host exception to create our super user*.
+So now I'm just going to *authenticate as the super user*.
 One means that it worked.
 And now we can start adding those to the set.

-Here's our second node and our third, and now we have a complete config server replica set.

-I'm just going to verify that with rs.isMaster.
+Here's our *second node and our third, and now we have a complete config server replica set*.
+I'm just going to verify that with *rs.isMaster*.

 And it looks like the set has three nodes in it.